-Thuong Luong, Executive Vice President and Chief of Staff, is responsible for the overall oversight of Real Estate Development, Portfolio and Asset Management, Property Management, Compliance, Evaluation & Resident Programs and Community Development, providing day-to-day leadership and management in accordance with BRIDGE’s mission and core values.
+Thuong Luong, Executive Vice President and Chief of Staff, is responsible for the overall oversight of Portfolio and Asset Management, Property Management, Compliance, Evaluation & Resident Programs, Community Development and Resource Development, providing day-to-day leadership and management in accordance with BRIDGE’s mission and core values.
 She works with President & CEO Ken Lombard and the Senior Leadership Team to organize and prioritize critical issues, facilitate efficient decision making and oversee the execution of departmental plans to attain short- and long-term financial and operational goals.

 Ms. Luong has extensive transactional, acquisition and financing experience in the real estate and financial services industries.
 Prior to joining BRIDGE in January 2022, she was the Chief Investment Officer of Gehr Hospitality, where she oversaw the firm’s hotel portfolio with a focus on expansion and led the sourcing, acquisition, financing and asset management of existing and future investments.